 Once you set up your gathering place, which we’ll assume is a mailing list for the following examples, you’ll need to give them an opt-in incentive.
 Why are people choosing to sign up?
 It could be to gain access to a print-and-play version of your game, early access to art, lore updates, or even giveaway prizes.

-Part of the magic of having a gathering place is that you can continue to validate the market while building your audience.
+As you might expect, part of the magic of having a gathering place is that you can continue to validate the market while building your audience.
 You can share art on social media or in your mailer and see if the amount of likes or clicks exceeds, meets, or fails to meet your expectations.
 You can even take out Facebook ads and see how they perform.
 (If you’re not sure what to look for, I find “Relevance Score” to be a pretty good indicator of product-market fit for your audience.)

 As time goes on, you’ll do two things.
 First, you’ll validate your game and make sure it has strong potential on Kickstarter.
 Second, you’ll cultivate a critical mass of fans that will help push your game to its funding goal as early on as possible.